-The 2012 Whole Foods Sparks Hometowne Farmers Market will be the 20th season of this popular event.
-The market will be in the Victorian Square Plaza, between Victorian Avenue and the Century Theaters.
-This location eliminates the hassle and expense of closing Victorian Avenue to traffic every week.
 The market will be on Thursdays from 3 p.m. to 8 p.m.
-The earlier opening time is intended to put an emphasis on local farmers and food, giving people an opportunity to take home locally produced food for meals at home.
-Opening day is Thursday, June 7, with the market repeating every Thursday through August 23.
-There will be no market on August 9 due to Hot August Nights, which will take over Victorian Square in Sparks and downtown Reno from August 7 to 12.
+The opening time is earlier than previous years and is intended to put an emphasis on local farmers and food, giving people an opportunity to take home locally produced food for meals at home.
+Opening day is Thursday, June 6, with the market repeating every Thursday through August 22.
+There will be no markets on July 4 (Independence Day) or on August 8 due to Hot August Nights, which will take over Victorian Square in Sparks and downtown Reno from August 6 to 11.

 If you want to get real local, look for the "Nevada Grown" sign on produce vendor booths, which will ensure you are buying food from nearby Nevada locations like Fallon, Yerington, and even Reno.
 Our northern California neighbors are also well represented, particularly with fruits, berries, and vegetables more suited to their milder climate.